n3s0/n3s0.github.io/_reference-cli/01-docs.md

 Feel free to utilize the Toggle Menu and Side bar if available to navigate through the documentation for ```reference-cli```.
-The previous and next arrows will allow guests to browse the coumentation in the order it's configured.
+The previous and next arrows will allow guests to browse the documentation in the order it's configured.

 ### General